adithyasource/clear/README.md

 And you're done!

+## Contributing

+If you want to help out by fixing bugs or implementing new features, you can follow the given steps to submit your PR!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/FeatureName`)
+3. Commit your Changes (`git commit -m 'Feature Description'`)
+4. Push to the Branch (`git push origin feature/FeatureName`)
+5. Open a Pull Request

+## Misc

 ### Compressing It

 This step is optional but this is what I'm doing in order to get the final installer and portable .exe size smaller along with other optimizations.
-Also I've tested these steps only on Windows. \
+Also I've tested these steps only on Windows.

 1. First you must have UPX installed on your system.
-Download the latest version [here](https://github.com/upx/upx/releases/tag/v4.2.1) and extract it to the "clear\src-tauri\target\release" folder for easy access. \
+Download the latest version [here](https://github.com/upx/upx/releases/tag/v4.2.1) and extract it to the "clear\src-tauri\target\release" folder for easy access.

-2. After you've built the app, you should find a final executable in the same path "clear\src-tauri\target\release" \
+2. After you've built the app, you should find a final executable in the same path "clear\src-tauri\target\release"

 3. Open a terminal in that folder and run the following command
    ```sh